I will help you understand how to set up dozens of Montessori Practical Life transferring activities and will set up the children for success.

 Mini erasers and other small items can be found in the dollar section of some stores from time to time.

 If you are working on this activity with a very young child, I would like you to begin by using breakfast cereal as a starting point.

-This can be started at any time between two and three o’clock, depending on the tool being used.
+This can be started at any time between two and three years of age, depending on the tool being used.

 It’s easier for the child to start with a tool that we provide and then progress to external tools, which is what we’re concentrating on.

 You should start with breakfast cereal or anything edible because the child will need to be able to transfer small objects from one object to another.